atulkakrana/sPARTA/sparta/README.txt

 ======== Output ==========
-1. PARE validation results for each library can be found in 'output' folder under its corresponding library name
+1. PARE validation results for each library can be found in 'output' folder under its corresponding library name.
+The 'output' folder also contains a combined result file (AllLibValidatedUniq.csv) from all the libraries.
+    Results from all libs were combined by removing redundant miRNA-target interaction with cleavage at same site.

 2. Target prediction results can be found in 'predicted' folder under the name 'All.targs.parsed.csv'